atilaromero/k8s_gitops_localdev/README.md

 Having a local CICD environment is much faster and practical than having to push to some external server to only then find out if the tests passed or not.

+## Requirements

+- Ansible

+- Docker

-## Overview
+## Installation

+This will install pip requirements, k3d, and argocd in localhost:

+    ansible-playbook install_tools_localhost.yml

-Ansible will install the basic system:
+This will install the basic resources in k8s:

+    ansible-playbook bootstrap_k8s.yml

+It will:

 1. Install a local k8s cluster using k3d.
   *Attention: It overwrites the local .kube/conf*